bseverns/seedBox/README.md

 - Seeds stay unprimed until you explicitly compile with quiet mode off.
 - Storage backends (`StoreEeprom`, `StoreSd`) refuse to write, keeping classrooms safe from surprise EEPROM/SD scribbles.
+They still answer `list` and `load` so lessons can browse presets even while the write protect light is flashing.
 - Hardware IO (USB/TRS MIDI, seed persistence) is stubbed so the rig wakes up silent.